 - In 2019 over 90,000 GWh of electricity was generated from geothermal energy

 - The US is the world’s largest producer of geothermal energy

-- The Geysers, north of San Francisco in California, is the biggest geothermal development in the world
+- The Geysers Geothermal Complex in California is the biggest geothermal development in the world

 - In Iceland, a country with over 25 active volcanoes, many of the buildings and even swimming pools are heated with geothermal hot water

 - Around 25% of Iceland’s electricity needs are generated from harnessing the Earth’s thermal energy

 AREG is the original energy transition organisation, working on behalf of members to empower the energy supply chain and champion its expertise.
 Please get in touch if you have any questions or would like to find out more about membership.

 AREG has played an important role in the growth of Scotland’s renewable energy sector, engaging the supply chain and developing the European Offshore Wind Deployment Centre.
 However, we are only at the very beginning of the transition that AREG was established to both lead and support so there are still opportunities for companies to get into the constantly evolving renewables supply chain.
 We look forward to continuing our work together as renewables builds on its place as Scotland’s main source of power, and as we seek to deliver real change in the crucial areas of heat and transport.Scottish Renewables